Simultaneous Decoding of Classical Coset Codes over 3-User Quantum Interference Channel : New Achievable Rate Regions: A Coset Codes Strategy to Manage bi-variate Interference at a Single Receiver

-\begin{remark} We highlight the above technique of adding and subtracting $\frac{r_{U_2^n}(u_2^n(a_2,m_2))}{\Prime^{k_2}}\frac{r_{U_3^n}(u_3^n(a_3,m_3))}{\Prime^{k_3}}$, which enables us to decompose the error into two terms, one which is analyzed through soft covering lemma and the second through a conventional channel coding approach.
-This enables us to break the independence, and furthermore, in the analysis of the channel coding, estimating with the divergence enables us to get the right bound.
-This approach essentially decouples the binning analysis and the channel coding analysis.
-Thus leaving the channel coding analysis oblivious to the presence of binning. \end{remark}
+which decomposes the expression into two terms. \begin{remark} We highlight the above technique of adding and subtracting the term in \eqref{Eqn:Ratio}, which enables us to decompose the error into two terms, one which is analyzed through a covering \cite{CuffPhDThesis} and the second through a conventional channel coding analysis.
+This enables us to break the independence and channel code analysis yields the right bound via the divergence.
+This approach essentially decouples the binning analysis and the channel coding analysis, thus leaving the channel coding analysis oblivious to the presence of binning. \end{remark}

-The term $t_1$ is simply bounded by the cloud-mixing argument of Cuff \cite{201311TIT_Cuf}.
-Consider the following proposition.
+Bounding $t_1$ on the above in Prop.~\ref{Prop:Dec1Cuffterm} below is performed by a covering argument \cite{CuffPhDThesis} referred to therein as `cloud mixing'.